-12 Years Ago: Toby Keith Hits No. 1 With ‘Courtesy of the Red, White and Blue’
+13 Years Ago: Toby Keith Hits No. 1 With ‘Courtesy of the Red, White and Blue’

 Keith says that “Courtesy of the Red, White and Blue,” which also peaked at No. 25 on the Billboard 100 chart, was originally only written for him to play for the troops overseas, before he had a change of heart.

 “I hate it,” Maines said.
 “It’s ignorant, and it makes country music sound ignorant.
 It targets an entire culture — and not just the bad people who did bad things.
 You’ve got to have some tact.
 Anybody can write, ‘We’ll put a boot in your ass.’”

-Keith responded by showing a backdrop of Maines edited into a picture with Saddam Hussein during his concerts, while Maines countered by wearing a t-shirt that said “FUTK” at the 2003 ACM Awards.
+Keith responded by showing a backdrop of Maines edited into a picture with Saddam Hussein during his concerts, while Maines countered by wearing a T-shirt that said “FUTK” at the 2003 ACM Awards.

-Download ‘Courtesy of the Red, White and Blue’ here.
+Download “Courtesy of the Red, White and Blue” here.